atikahnaz/Diet_Journal/README.md

 ### AddInput.jsx and FoodDialog.jsx

-- Child component that receive data from users.
-Users can add, delete and edit inputs.
+- Child components that receive data from users.
+Users can add, delete, and edit inputs.
-- Get copy of data from App.jsx and set the listFood to data that contained the date, foods and symptoms.
+- Get a copy of data from App.jsx and set the listFood to data that contains the date, foods, and symptoms.

 ```jsx
 const [listFood, setListFood] = useState(listobjectFood);
 ```

-- add, edit and delete the data and update the listFood.
-- when users click the save button, callback function **saveUpdatedList** will run and sent the data to App.jsx.
+- Add, edit, and delete the data and update the listFood.
+When users click the save button, the callback function saveUpdatedList runs and sends the data to App.jsx.

 ```jsx
 const saveUpdatedList = () => {